Feyerabend/vm/enkel0/README.md

 Local variables are declared thereafter, here _m_.
 A group of statements seperated by semicolon is the core of the program.
-First compare the incomming argument _n_ with 1, if true then return from procedure to the previous caller with the value 1 (stored in _rval_.
+First compare the incomming argument _n_ with 1, if true then return from procedure to the previous caller with the value 1 (stored in _rval_).

+The local Variable _m_ is set to incomming _n_ minus 1.
+Another call recursively to factorial with m as argument is done.
+Then from returning calls, the returning value in _rval_ is multiplied with _n_ and returned.
+This is all done through the stack, and using the basics from the vm already described.
+Actually the vm is still very small, although the language has grown in complexity, but in a way that *we* understand programming easier.

 ...